hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/README.md

 1. [New Template Syntax](./new-template-syntax)
 1. [Reliable JSON Syntax](./reliable-json-syntax)

-## Installing Terraform 0.12 Alpha-4
+## Installing Terraform 0.12 Beta1
 1. Determine the location of the Terraform binary in your path.
 On a Mac of Linux machine, run `which terraform`.
 On a Windows machine, run `where terraform`.
-1. Move your current copy of the Terraform binary to a different location outside your path and remember where so you can restore it after using the Terraform 0.12 alpha.
+1. Move your current copy of the Terraform binary to a different location outside your path and remember where so you can restore it after using the Terraform 0.12 beta.
 Also note the old location.
 1. On a Mac or Linux machine, rename the `~/.terraform.d` directory to something like `.terraformd`; on a Windows machine, rename `%USERPROFILE%\terraform.d` to `%USERPROFILE%\terraformd`.
 This way, you can restore the directory (if anything was in it) after the class.
-1. Download the Terraform 0.12 alpha-4 for your OS from https://releases.hashicorp.com/terraform/0.12.0-alpha4.
+1. Download the Terraform 0.12 beta1 zip file for your OS from https://releases.hashicorp.com/terraform/0.12.0-beta1.
 1. Unzip the file and copy the terraform or terraform.exe binary to the location where your original terraform binary was.
 If you did not previously have the terraform binary deployed, copy it to a location within your path or edit your PATH environment variable to include the directory you put it in.
+1. Download the AWS and template providers for your OS from the [AWS provider](http://terraform-0.12.0-dev-snapshots.s3-website-us-west-2.amazonaws.com/terraform-provider-aws/1.60.0-dev20190216H00-dev/) and the [Template provider](http://terraform-0.12.0-dev-snapshots.s3-website-us-west-2.amazonaws.com/terraform-provider-template/2.1.0-dev20190216H00-dev/) directories.
+1. Unzip the provider binaries from the zip files.
-1. Create a directory for the included providers and copy them to it:
+1. Create a directory to contain the providers:
-  1. On a Mac, run `mkdir -p ~/.terraform.d/plugins/darwin_amd64` followed by `cp <install_directory>/terraform-provider-* ~/.terraform.d/plugins/darwin_amd64/.`
+  1. On a Mac, run `mkdir -p ~/.terraform.d/plugins/darwin_amd64`.
-  1. On a Linux machine, run `mkdir -p ~/.terraform.d/plugins/linux_amd64` followed by `cp <install_directory>/terraform-provider-* ~/.terraform.d/plugins/linux_amd64/.`
+  1. On a Linux machine, run `mkdir -p ~/.terraform.d/plugins/linux_amd64`.
-  1. On a Windows laptop, run `mkdir %USERPROFILE%\terraform.d\plugins\windows_amd64` followed by `cp <install_directory>/terraform-provider-* %USERPROFILE%/terraform.d/plugins/windows_amd64/.`
+  1. On a Windows laptop, run `mkdir %USERPROFILE%\terraform.d\plugins\windows_amd64`.
+1. Copy the AWS and template provider binaries to the directory you created.
 1. Clone this repository to your laptop with the command `git clone https://github.com/hashicorp/terraform-guides.git`.
 1. Use `cd terraform-guides/infrastructure-as-code/terraform-0.12-examples` to change into the directory containing the Terraform 0.12 examples.